 Overall material historical and prospective disclosure – Insurers should supply information necessary to assess the insurer’s financial condition, including a short and long-tailed analysis of the business of the insurer.

 Results of operations – Insurers should provide a description of any unusual or infrequent events or transactions or any significant economic changes that materially affected the amount of reported net income or other gains/losses in surplus.
 Insurers should also describe any known trends or uncertainties that have had or are reasonably probable to have a material favorable or unfavorable impact on premiums, net income, or other gains/losses in surplus.
 If the insurer knows of events that will cause a material change in the relationship between expenses and premium, the change in the relationship shall be disclosed.
-To the extent that the Annual Financial Statement discloses material increases in premium, reporting entities should provide a narrative discussion of the extent to which such increases are attributable to increases in prices, increases in the volume or amount of existing products being sold, or the introduction of new products.
+To the extent that the Annual Financial Statement discloses material increases in premium, reporting entities should provide a narrative discussion of the extent to which such increases are attributable to increases in prices, increases in the volume or number of existing products being sold, or the introduction of new products.

 Prospective information – Insurers are encouraged to supply forward-looking information.
 The MD&A may include discussions of known trends or any known demands, commitments, events, or uncertainties that will result in or that are reasonably likely to result in the reporting entity's liquidity improving or deteriorating in any material way.
 Further, descriptions of known material trends in the insurer’s capital resources and expected changes in the mix and cost of such resources should be included.
 Disclosure of known trends or uncertainties that the insurer reasonably expects will have a material impact on premium, net income, or other gains/losses in surplus is also encouraged.